Get Reel Outdoors

 Species You'll Want to Hook

-Snook: These hard-fighting linesiders are the prize of Crystal River's inshore waters.
-Snook love to ambush prey around mangrove shorelines and oyster bars.
-They're known for blistering runs and acrobatic jumps that'll test both your gear and your skills.
-Spring and fall are prime times to tangle with these bucket-list fish.
+Snook: These hard-fighting bruisers are the rock stars of inshore fishing.
+They love to ambush prey around mangroves and dock pilings, exploding on topwater lures with heart-stopping strikes.
+Snook can grow over 40 inches long, and their acrobatic jumps and blistering runs will test your skills and your gear.
+Spring and fall are prime times to target these bucket-list fish.

 Why Anglers Keep Coming Back